kairos-fhir/kairos-fhir-dsl-mapping-example/src/main/groovy/customexport/gecco/README.md

 German Corona Consensus (GECCO) FHIR Mapping
 ============================================

-This project aims to provide a mapping from CXX resources to the GECCO dataset.
+This project aims to provide a mapping from HDRP resources to the GECCO dataset.
 Profile definitions can be reviewed [here](https://simplifier.net/forschungsnetzcovid-19).